bjornbytes/lovr.org/docs/json.md

 json
 ===

 The json module exposes functions for encoding and decoding JSON.
-You can use it by `require`ing the `json` module.
+You can use it by requiring the `json` module.

 Example
 ---